matiasconsiglio/project-4/README.md

 ALLOWED_HOSTS = ['subtevents.herokuapp.com', 'localhost']

-39. Create 3 directories in top level.
+39. Create 3 directories in the top level.
 Media, Static and Templates.
 40. Create procfile "web: gunicorn subtevents.wsgi".
 41. Git add ., git commit, git push.
-42. In heroku dashbord, in deploy tab, click on github, search correct project repository, connect with it and finally deploy branch.
+42. In heroku dashboard, in the deploy tab, click on github, search the correct project repository, connect with it and finally deploy the branch.
-43. Work in project.
+43. Work in the project.
 44. For final deployment in settings.py "DEBUG = False" and "X_FRAME_OPTIONS = ‘SAMEORIGIN’".
-45. Errase DISABLE_COLLECSTATIC in heroku config vars.
+45. Erase DISABLE_COLLECSTATIC in heroku config vars.
 46. In heroku deploy tab, manual deploy, deploy branch.

-## PEP8 and HTML, CSS validators
+## PEP8 and HTML, CSS validators and lighthouse

 ### PEP8